-You may notice that Spinoza's work is called The Ethics though the subjects of most of the work are mainly metaphysical.
+You may notice that Spinoza's work is called The Ethics though the subjects of most of the work we shall read are mainly metaphysical.

-Spinoza's claim is that a proper understanding of metaphysics leads one to right behavior, a kind of eternality of the mind, and proper worship of God.
+The claim underlying Spinoza's title is that a proper understanding of metaphysics leads one to right behavior, a kind of eternality of the mind, and proper worship of God.